yuqiii-wang/KnowledgeNotes/dev_ops/cloud_devops/k8s/k8s_components.md

     - containerPort: 443
 ```

+### `kube-proxy` to Service

+The `Service` is just an abstract concept --- an object defined in the Kubernetes API.
+It doesn't actually do anything on its own.
+`kube-proxy` is the component that brings the Service abstraction to life.

+`kube-proxy` is a daemon (a background process) that runs on every single node; it's a core piece of the cluster's infrastructure.

+The core work of `kube-proxy` is to maintain IP lookup table and makes sure data be routed to the defined destinations.

+#### Example of How `kube-proxy` Routes Traffic

+For example, `hello-service` with ClusterIP `10.100.20.30` is et up.
+This service has two healthy backend pods with IPs `192.168.1.5` and `192.168.2.8`.
+`kube-proxy` on every node sees this information.

+1. An NGINX Ingress pod receives a user request and determines it needs to go to `hello-service`.
+2. The NGINX pod sends the request to the Service's stable ClusterIP: `10.100.20.30`.
+3. The packet leaves the NGINX pod and is immediately handled by the Linux kernel on the node where the NGINX pod is running.
+4. The kernel sees the `iptables` or `IPVS` rule that `kube-proxy` created.
+5. The kernel performs Destination Network Address Translation (DNAT).
+It rewrites the destination IP on the packet from `10.100.20.30` to `192.168.1.5` (for example).
+6. The packet is now routed directly to the application pod.

 ## Ingress

 `Ingress` is an API object that manages external access to the services in a cluster, typically HTTP.